tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    SHOULD be silently discarded, thus preserving the association;
    however, an error MAY be logged for diagnostic purposes.
-   Implementations which choose to generate an alert instead, MUST generate fatal level alerts to avoid attacks where the attacker repeatedly probes the implementation to see how it responds to various types of error.
+   Implementations which choose to generate an alert instead, MUST generate error alerts to avoid attacks where the attacker repeatedly probes the implementation to see how it responds to various types of error.
 Note that if DTLS is run over UDP, then any implementation which does this will be extremely susceptible to